How to Get more Views on LinkedIn in 2021

 First, you need to install a tool (like Podawaa for LinkedIn for example).
 It is usually a Chrome extension (I’ll explain why later).

 On this application, you will be able to join groups of people, according to different criteria, which depend on the tools used.
-The idea is to join groups on your themes/industry, which are in the same country and speak the same language.
+The idea is to join groups in your industry, which are in the same country and speak the same language.

 Once you have joined these groups, you have done most of the work.